 The International Bujinkan Dojo is directly supervised by Hatsumi Masaaki Soke.
 Presently, Hatsumi Sensei still lives and trains in Noda City, Japan.
 He actively teaches every week at the Ayase Budokan in northern Tokyo and at the Bujinkan Honbu Dojo in Noda.
 Hatsumi Sensei is recognized as one of the premiere martial artists of today and is well known worldwide.
 The Bujinkan Dojo is truly international, with hundreds of Bujinkan schools and training groups scattered about the globe.

-Bujinkan Honbu Dojo (Offices)
+Bujinkan Honbu Dojo (Office)

 636 Noda, Noda-shi,